Crate training a puppy… You may be raising your eyebrow at the thought of using a crate for your puppy.

 Part 4: Moving around when your puppy is in the crate

-Once your puppy is going into the crate on cue and staying for 10 seconds before you give them a reward, you can increase the difficulty by moving around.
+Once, you’ve cracked this part of crate training a puppy and your they are going into the crate on cue and staying for 10 seconds before you give them a reward, you can increase the difficulty by moving around.

 We want them to learn that we’re not always going to be next to the crate, but also moving around.
 They’re also going to learn to stay until you ask them to leave.